HOW THE ASTW GIVES BACK

 The ASTW has a strong culture of giving back to the communities and countries that host us when we travel and encourages members to contribute wherever they can.

-Every year, the ASTW Committee makes a donation to a charity in the country hosting our annual ASTW Convention.
+Every year, the ASTW Board makes a donation to a charity in the country hosting our annual ASTW Convention.
 Past donation recipients have included the Rotorua Literacy Project in New Zealand; KOTO (Know One, Teach One) in Ho Chi Minh City, Vietnam; the RMKS Primary School in Fiji; the Mutitjulu Foundation at Uluru in the Northern Territory; Tinmugs children’s charity near Cape Town, South Africa; the Save the Bilby Fund on Queensland’s Sunshine Coast; and World Animal Protection in Bangkok, Thailand.

 Many ASTW members also make personal contributions to places that have affected them on their travels, for example by volunteering on conservation projects or in animal rescue centres, donating to local charities and campaigns, sponsoring children or community projects, and organising fundraising events such as photo exhibitions.